top of page

 bout Me

-I'm a science writer and journalist in Silver Spring, MD, currently with The Johns Hopkins Applied Physics Laboratory, or APL.
+I'm a science writer and journalist based in Odenton, MD.
+I currently work at the Johns Hopkins Applied Physics Laboratory, or APL.

 For years, I struggled to decide what to do with my life.
-I majored in biology with minors in chemistry and music while at Brigham Young University.
-If I had infinite time, I would have studied math and astronomy as well.
+At Brigham Young University, I majored in biology with minors in chemistry and music.
+If I had infinite time, I would have also studied math and astronomy.

 Thank you for visiting!